webplatform/docs/tutorials/using_cors/index.md

  xhr.withCredentials = true;
 </syntaxhighlight>

 In order for this to work, the server must also enable credentials by setting the Access-Control-Allow-Credentials response header to “true”.
-See the [#toc-adding-cors-support-to-the-server server section] for details.
+See the "Adding CORS support to the server" section below for details.

 <syntaxhighlight lang="JavaScript">
  Access-Control-Allow-Credentials: true